Pendo vs. WalkMe – Main Features and Price Comparison

-Two of the big hitters out there are Pendo and Walkme.
-Today we’re going to put them head-to-head to see which comes out to be the strongest digital adoption platform.
+Two major players in the digital adoption industry are Pendo and WalkMe.
+Today we’re going to put them head-to-head to see which comes out to be the strongest tool.
+We’ll also be sharing an alternative to these tools that might just be a better choice.

 Pendo and WalkMe do some similar things, but they are definitely not equivalent.
 Let’s take a look at the pros and cons of each.